jpransxdev/HP-Spectre-X360-13-Early-2019-Hackintosh/README.md

 * macOS update

 ### What doesn't work?
-* Bluetooth(It can connect but cannot communicate.)我试了，好使，不过不是特别稳定
 * Fingerprint authentication sensor
-* Camera (it may be used with some software because it is recognized as a USB camera) 微信视频貌似都正常
-* Left and right speakers, need to create a 3-speaker layout for applealc)
+* Camera, detected but not working
-* Type-C to HDMI is bugged. (probably need to inject EDID)
+* Type-C to HDMI is bugged.
-* FaceTime
+* Facetime and Messages

-### Anything else?
-* Should ditch fakepciid for an SSDT if it's even needed.

 ## Patch Your DSDT!